 5. Twins Special BGVL3 Boxing Gloves – (Excellent wrist support)

 Registered in 1992, Twins Special is one of the biggest Thai manufacturers in Muay Thai and other combat sports.
-The brand can be seen in almost all boxing and Muay Thai gyms because of their authenticity, craftsmanship, protection, and durability.
+The brand can be seen in almost all boxing and Muay Thai gyms because of its authenticity, craftsmanship, protection, and durability.
 Twins Special BGVL3 is their flagship glove and possesses all qualities the brand is known for.
 Forget about the bruises or sprains once you are wearing these gloves.

 - The detailed and exquisite craftsmanship can be seen in these gloves.
 The 100% original leather is sturdy and long-lasting and the stitching stays put no matter how hard you train.